Where to Go in Mozambique

 Quirimbas Archipelago: private island escape

 Scattered on a sea of brilliant blue, the Quirimbas Archipelago is where to go in Mozambique for a private island escape.
-Of the 30 or so islands, only a handful have accommodation or indeed development of any kind: tiny Medjumbe’s thatched chalets are perfect for honeymooners; recently reopened Quilalea has coral reefs just a fin’s flick from shore while Matemo has a great social atmosphere, lots of activities and is a short boat ride from Ibo Island with its intricate silverwork and fascinating history.
+Of the 30 or so islands, only a handful have accommodation or indeed development of any kind: the tiny thatched chalets on Medjumbe Private Island are perfect for honeymooners, while recently reopened Quilalea has coral reefs just a fin’s flick from shore.

 Read more about a Quirimbas island holiday.